Islandora-Collaboration-Group/ISLE/docs/01_installation_host_server/install_docker_for_mac.md

 **Please note:** This guide is for using `Docker for Mac` software only on a MacOS system instead of Vagrant or a Virtual Machine (VM).

+**Please note:** This guide should also install on the older Sierra `10.12`, but we can't guarantee support (i.e, fixes) for things broken only on Sierra but not on High Sierra.

 ### Assumptions / Pre-Requisites

 * Enduser has a local laptop / workstation that conforms to the specifications outlined in the [Host Server Specifications](host_server_system_specifications.md)